Usarneme/pieathon/README.md

 </plist>
 ```

+Use Ctrl+O to save, then Ctrl+X to exit the nano editor.

 You can use different hour and minutes.
 Mine is set up to run at 11:16am each day.

 You can also use a different place to store log files.
 It should create the file on first run if it didn't previously exist but it couldn't hurt to `touch /Users/usarneme/Library/Logs/hackernews_scraper.log` to create the file ahead of time.

 5. Load the plist file into your launch daemon: `launchctl load ~/Library/LaunchAgents/hackernews.scraper.plist`